maivincent/arribachocolat/_i18n/en/_posts/2025-06-23-conexion-70-manabi-puro.md

 ---
 layout: post
-title: "Conexion - 70% Fine Cacao - Manabi"
+title: Conexion - 70% Fine Cacao - Manabi
 tags: [Dark, Cocoa]
 categories: [Conexion]
 ---

-As often, Conexion greets us with a chocolate whose intensity strikes from the first second and continues throughout the tasting.
-This is a very fruity chocolate on the berry side: blackberries, cherries, raspberries, currants.
-You are also transported to the warmth of the Manabí coast — you can almost sense the scent of hot, humid plantations, even from an air-conditioned apartment in Montreal.
+As often, Conexión greets us with a chocolate whose intensity strikes from the first second and carries through the entire tasting.
+It is a deeply fruity chocolate — blackberries, cherries, raspberries, currants.
+It also transports us to the warmth of the Manabí coast: one can almost catch the scent of hot, humid plantations, even from an air-conditioned apartment in Montreal.

-Overall impression: an intense and pleasant chocolate with a color all its own.
-In the tradition of Conexion's high quality.
+Overall: an intense, generous chocolate with a personality all its own.
+In the finest tradition of Conexión.

 ### Evaluation